 Designed the 4-phase structure so each phase answered a specific question before the next one started — no phase ran on assumptions from the one before

 Each phase built on the last.
 Nothing was invented — every decision traced back to something we heard in research or co-creation.
+Phase 4 is where the project earned its consulting weight: the convergence, the readiness framework, the roadmap, and the recommendation that turned four months of research into a pilot HPB can fund.

 The research identified a pattern I called "the drift" — the unintentional slide away from healthy habits, not because youth choose to stop, but because they haven't yet developed the skills to manage it themselves.
 The structures that held their habits in place simply disappear.
 I mapped this through a behavioural ecosystem that visualises the full landscape of why the drift happens and an influence landscape showing who shapes youth behaviour at each stage.